 Condition: Due to the limited number of personnel in the Town office, there are inherent limitations to segregation of duties.
 Presently, the same individual can open the mail, prepare deposits, and post cash receipts.
 Bank reconciliations and journal entries are prepared by an individual that has full access to the accounting software.
-However, the Town Manager reviews a monthly report of all general ledger journal entries.
+Bank reconciliations are not reviewed; however, the Town Manager reviews a monthly report of all general ledger journal entries.